1 out of 2 people found this review helpfulwrite a review of this game

 SummaryIt's Space Quest, now in gorgeous 256 colors!

-The GoodJust in case you haven't been up-to-date with games from the early nineties, Sierra decided that it would be best to update their old games to SCI as part of their 10th anniversary - games that use Sierra's old AGI-style interface like Police Quest, Leisure Suit Larry, King's Quest, and Hero's Quest.
+The GoodSierra has made some good games in the mid-Eighties, starting with the legendary King's Quest series, but as the Nineties rolled on by, the company decided that it would update their old games to SCI as part of their 10th anniversary.
 This meant getting rid of the text parser interface and replacing it with the new point-and-click interface and adding mouse support.
-Another game that got the uplift was Space Quest, the first in a series of games starring Roger Wilco, everyone's favorite guy.

 Now Space Quest I gets the remake treatment.
 If you haven't brought a PC before 1990, then you would be familiar with this version.
 The player assumes the role of Roger Wilco, a space janitor working on the spaceship Arcada.
 He is responsible for maintaining the Star Generator, a device that provides the only chance of restoring the galaxy to its normal state, but the effects would be fatal if it fell into the wrong hands.
 An evil alien race, known as the Sariens, knew this.
 While Roger was sleeping in the broom closet, they infiltrate Roger's ship, kill everyone on board, and steal the device.
 To make matters worse, they initiated the self-destruct sequence.